mas-bandwidth/fps/001/README.md

 It won't be possible to have all players simulated on one server, there's simply too much bandwidth and CPU cost.

 Let's create a new type of server.
 A "player server".
-Each player server handles player input processing and simulatior, each with n players connected to them.
+Each player server handles player input processing and player simulation, each with n players connected to them.

 I expect 50k players can be simulated per player server, so for 1M players, let's assume we can probably have 20 player servers.